johnwalters/EnphaseIQGatewayClient/README.md

 You can get pretty much this same data online at [enlighten.enphaseenergy.com](https://enlighten.enphaseenergy.com/).
 The reason I wrote this is that often I find that the online service is showing me data from hours behind.

 Still to come in future versions: Store the responses in a database, and a data collector that periodically submits requests and stores the responses.
-Also some views in this site that show historical data.
+Also some views in the site that show historical data.